kameshr/arduinal/README.md

 sketches: This runs in the ATmega32u4 side of the bridge, reports temperature changes
 rules-engine: This runs in the AR9331 OpenWRT Linux side of the bridge, detects anomalies in temperature

+The application is currently configured to use InfluxDB for storing time-series data

 ![architecture](img/architecture.jpg)

 Refer to INTALL for installation intructions